 I just want to take a moment and reiterate my grading policy and why it has changed so much this year.
 I have decided to take a step towards Standards Based Grading this year.
 Before I explain SBG, I’ll tell you why.
 Early in the year I had a discussion with all of my classes about what an A means.
 I received responses such as: “It means you’ve learned everything you should have learned” or “It means you don’t need any help” or “An A means you’re awesome at what we’ve been doing.”
 These are real responses from students.
 I typically followed that response with “Then what does a B mean?”
 Or “Do any students really learn everything, 100% on every single assignment?”
 I think you get the picture.
 It is extremely hard to define what an A represents, or a B, or a C, etc. If you asked 10 teachers, you’re liable to get 8-10 different responses.
-So I decided I wanted a better way to grade, and I wanted my students to know what they learned and how well they learned it by the end of the grading period.
+So I decided I wanted a better way to grade, and I wanted my students to know where they were at, what the needed to learn, and how to close that gap.
 More importantly, I wanted them to know what they didn’t learn.
 That’s really what SBG is all about.
 It represents a style of grading based on mastery.

-Be sure that your assessments are short and targeted.
-Give more assessments.
+- Be sure that your assessments are short and targeted.

-Let them fail.
+- Let them fail.
 Failure leads to perseverance, a skill rarely measured, but ultimately valuable.
 You can build this atmosphere of perseverance in problem solving in your classroom by allowing your students to fail.